Skip to Main Content

 Most conversation today focuses on generative artificial intelligence (generative AI), defined by OED as: Artificial intelligence designed to produce output, esp. text or images, previously thought to require human intelligence, typically by using machine learning to extrapolate from large collections of data; (also) a system, piece of software, etc., used to create content in this way".

 This guide is going to focus on generative AI, specifically the Large Language Models (LLMs) that can be used.
-Each LLM will have different strenghts, and it will be up to the user to determine which is best for their purposes.
-This guide will also provide current resources on the constantly evolving dissussion of AI in the academic world.
+Each LLM will have different strengths, and it will be up to the user to determine which is best for their purposes.